 Before you implement new technology, review your existing workflow.
 Ask the following questions as part of your discussion:

 Once you have identified your quality benchmarks and desired margins for improvement, you can start looking at how data can help you reach your goals.
 If the devices in your factory are not yet connected to one single database, that is the first step.
-Once you have a single master database, you can start using technology and data analytics to drive lean manufacturing and quality control.
+Once you have a single master database, you can start using predictive quality and data analytics to drive lean manufacturing and quality control.

 After reviewing your processes and applying technology to collect and analyze your data, you can start using data-led insights to assess which processes are adding value and which are valueless.
 This analysis not only prioritizes your best areas of improvement; it also helps you plot your individual roadmap.